H1manshu-Kumar/shell-scripts/README.md

 ---

-By utilizing these shell scripts, you can automate routine tasks, enhance productivity, and gain hands-on experience in shell scripting.
+By utilizing these shell scripts. you can automate routine tasks, enhance productivity, and gain hands-on experience in shell scripting.